Skip to Content

 For an authentic German “sprudelwasser” experience at home, grab some Sparkling Mineral Water by Gerolsteiner.
 Many reviewers on Amazon rave about the great taste.
 Maybe my grandma is onto something after all.

-PRO TIP: If ordering water in a restaurant, go for the bottled stuff.
+PRO TIP: If ordering water in a restaurant, go for bottled.
 Germans will think you’re cheap if you order tap water!

 3. Everything is Closed on Sunday

+To avoid standing before closed doors, you must plan your grocery shopping trip for another day.
 This rule comes with some exceptions.
-A big city, such as Berlin or Munich, for example, tends to cater to tourists.
+A big city, such as Berlin or Munich, caters to tourists.
 You’ll likely find restaurants and grocery stores open on Sundays and holidays.

 4. The Autobahn is Fast

 The Autobahn is the main highway system in Germany and possibly the most iconic in the world.
-It’s known for cars driving with no speed limits.
-That’s right – none.
+It’s known for cars driving without speed limits—that’s right—none.
 You can legally drive your car as fast as it will go.

 Certain sections of the Autobahn will have a posted speed limit, but for the most part, anything goes.
 Cars will zoom past you in the left lane.
 Most people will quickly learn to stay in the right lane.